ian-nai/seshata/README.md

 This function displays a specified image in your terminal.
 Usage: seshata.image(your_image_title)

 open(name)
 This function opens a connection to an existing database.
-Call this before writing to or updatin:
+Call this before writing/updating a post or appending/attaching an image.